Now that you are on a gluten free diet, you may be wondering about gluten-free meat.

 Gluten-Free Lunches: Here are 50 gluten-free lunch ideas that (mostly) don't need a recipe.
 You're covered whether you're eating at home, packing your lunch for work or looking for kid friendly gluten-free options.

-Yes!
 You don’t need to worry about what the animal was fed when it comes to gluten-free meat.
 Gluten does not pass through the digestive system to the meat.1

 You may wish to choose grass feed beef or free-range chickens for other reasons, and I fully support that.
 But if you choose not to or if it’s just not in the budget, no need to worry about gluten.

-Yes, for the same reason that you don’t have to worry about grain fed meats, you don’t have to worry about what the fish or seafood is fed when it comes to gluten.
-I support choosing responsibly caught fish and seafood, but again, when it comes to gluten, no worries.
+For the same reason that you don’t have to worry about grain fed meats, you don’t have to worry about what the fish or seafood is fed when it comes to gluten.

 When dining out, there is a certain amount of planning necessary to ensure you get a safe, gluten-free restaurant meal.
 It's usually easy to get gluten-free meat in a restaurant as meats are naturally gluten-free.
 Here are a few tips: